jamestharpe/jamestharpe.com/content/adrs.md

 date: 2021-10-11T09:04:39-04:00
 description: "A method for capturing architectural decisions"
 tags: [ "software-architecture", "requirements", "system-qualities" ]
-title: "Architectural Decision Records (ARDs)"
+title: "Architectural Decision Records (ADRs)"
 ---

-# Architectural Decision Records (ARDs)
+# Architectural Decision Records (ADRs)

-An **architectural decision record (ARD)** is the record of a software design choice that addresses a significant [requirement](requirements.md) of a software system and answers "why?" the decision was made.
+An **architectural decision record (ADR)** is the record of a software design choice that addresses a significant [requirement](requirements.md) of a software system and answers "why?" the decision was made.

 An ADR typically captures a single decision in a light-weight format tha captures the _context_ in which the decision is applicable, the _concern_ addressed by the decision, the [_system quality_](system-qualities.md) addressed/impacted, notable downsides to the decision, the _decision_ its self, and any additional rationale or commentary deemed necessary to ensure the ADR is easily understood.